skibblenybbles/django-daydreamer/README.md

     # ...
 ```

+Even though the `CachePage` behavior appears first in the base class list,
-Without the priority framework from `daydreamer.views.core`, the `CachePage`
+the framework will order the effects of the behaviors correctly so that
-behavior would try to cache a page even if the `LoginRequired` behavior
-returned a 403 Permission Denied error.
-Thankfully, this priority framework
-applies the behaviors in the correct order so that no attempt will be made to
-cache the page when `LoginRequired` returns an error.
+the page will not be cached when `LoginRequired` returns a redirect or error.

 Note that, while this inheritance structure can help you avoid some simple
-mistakes, it's possible to create a class with an indeterminate method
+mistakes, it's still possible to create a class with an indeterminate method
 resolution order.
 To avoid that problem, you should inherit from "dispatch"
 behaviors first, then "deny" behaviors, then "allow" behaviors and finally
-from the view base class you want to use, like
+from the view base class you want to use, such as
 `daydreamer.views.generic.TemplateView`.

 ##### Why "Behaviors?"